youseedk/dna/src/docs/01-Components/09-Helper-classes/03-utilities-for-layout.md

 title: Utilities classes for layout
 url: /docs/components/helper-classes/utilities-for-layout
 category: component
-primaryKeywords: ys-u-justify-content-center ys-u-grid-breaker center align css helper class
+primaryKeywords: ys-u-justify-content-center ys-u-grid-breaker center
-secondaryKeywords: show hide assistive technologies a11y
+secondaryKeywords: align css helper class
 ---

 **Please notice**: If you installed YouSee DNA with npm, be aware that all utility classes are part of the basic `base.css`-file if you add css-files individually.